ssp21/ssp21-spec/ssp21.md

 * If either party does not possess the private DH keys corresponding to the ephemeral or static public keys transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys in the KDF.

+* A MitM cannot tamper with the common *time_session_init* by delaying messages by more than whatever timeout setting the master uses while waiting for replies from the outstation.
+This ensures that the common time-point, in two separate relative time bases, is at least accurate to within this margin when the session is first initialized.

 ### Message Exchanges